 The OS dismiss this route, but it should be noted that all of the routes to the south of Brithdir are conjectural and are projections dependent on topographical evidence.
-The identification of extant remains on any of the routes must be seen as a priority in the study of Roman roads in Meirionnydd.
+There is clear evidence of an early route here although it is in too poor a condition to allow it to be definitely assigned to the Roman period.
+The identification of further extant remains on any of the routes must be seen as a priority in the study of Roman roads in Meirionnydd.